axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 -  The **Axon Ivy Portal Integration**, allows business users to implement processes without IT department involvement.

--  The **Seamless Integration** into the Axon Ivy Digital Business Platform allows you to make use of standard features like email notifications, task delegation, etc.
+-  The **Seamless Integration** into the Axon Ivy platform allows you to make use of standard features like email notifications, task delegation, etc.

 -  The **Powerful Toolset** allows you to create processes, define